aimok04/iserv_exercise_discord_webhook/README.md

 This will execute the script every 5 minutes from 6 am to 5 pm from Monday until Friday.

 # Used NPM packages
-I used two NPM packages to code this script.
+I used two NPM packages in this script.
 * [Discord.JS](https://github.com/discordjs/discord.js)
 * [Cheerio](https://github.com/cheeriojs/cheerio)